 13 Things About Interview Preparations You May Not Have KnownSeptember 23, 2018

 How you dress is quite a crucial part of preparing for your interview.
-A smart and well-fitted outfit makes the first impression when you walk in for the interview.
+A smart and well-fitted outfit makes the first impression when you walk in for the meeting.
 Get it properly cleaned and pressed, pair it with proper shoes and accessories.
-Out Tip: Try it out to see it fits you well and you look smart and presentable in it.
+Out Tip: Try it out to see it fits you well, and you look smart and presentable in it.

-Never take a single copy of your resume, instead take multiple copies so that you can hand it to every single person who is interviewing you.
-Also, it is recommended that a copy of your resume be kept in front of you as it can be used as a cheat sheet for you to answer some behavioral questions.
+Never take a single copy of your resume, instead take multiple copies so that you can hand it to every only person who is interviewing you.
+Also, it is recommended that a copy of your resume be kept in front of you as it can be used as a cheat sheet for you to answer some behavioural questions.

-You might be asked behavioral questions by your interviewer, to ensure that you do not stumble while answering make points of five to seven important things you want to address.
+You might be asked behavioural questions by your interviewer, to ensure that you do not stumble while answering make points of five to seven essential things you want to address.
 It is advisable that you don’t look into a piece of paper to answer your interviewer.
 But in case you get stuck do refer to the pointers.

 Not many do these but practice some general questions aloud so that you can modulate your voice.
 You would not want to be too loud or too soft for your interviewers.

-One of the essential parts of preparing for an interview is to carry a couple of pens and a notebook.
+One of the essential parts of preparing for an interview is to carry a couple of pens and a laptop.
 This establishes your desire to perform and your sincerity.

 While preparing for the interview learn about the company in details.
 The sector that the company represents how it fits into the market and the company’s mission and vision.
 This will help you to align your answers to the question asked in the interview with the company’s profile.

 While you are studying the company profile and your job description in details if you are unsure about anything make some points.
 You can bring up those points and ask your interviewer questions related to them.
-When intelligent questions are asked by you it represents that effort has been made by you to prepare for the interview.
+When you ask intelligent questions, it represents that effort has been made by you to prepare for the interview.

-Talk to your recruiter if it is not already mentioned when you applied for the job about the kind of interview you would be part of.
-Do not assume that it will be one-on-one; since there are group discussions and behavioral interviews that a firm can conduct.
+Talk to your recruiter if it is not already mentioned when you applied for the job about the kind of conversation you would be part of.
+Do not assume that it will be one-on-one; since there are group discussions and behavioural interviews that a firm can conduct.